happycube/cxadc-linux3/README.md

 Example: `sudo echo 1 >/sys/module/cxadc/parameters/vmux`

-NOTE: Also see the utils folders for scripts to manipulate these values, sudo will be required unless you add your local user to the `root` group as mentoined above.
+NOTE: Also see the utils folders for scripts to manipulate these values; sudo will be required unless you add your local user to the `root` group as mentioned above.

 ### `vmux` (0 to 3, default 2) select physical input to capture.